 According to IBISWorld, there are 69,003 ad agencies in the USA employing 253,640 people.
 That's a lot of competition and it’s increasing.
 The rate of new agencies entering the market is estimated at 5%, while the rate of growth for other vendors that target marketing clients, such as specialty services, marketing technology, and others is increasing by double digits.
-If you thought 2017 was tough; hello 2018.
+If you thought last year was tough; hello new year.

 As an agency, you compete against a complex system of variables in addition to straight-up experience and capabilities.
 People, politics, hidden agendas, and the list goes on.
 Add to that the high-pressure environment of the marketplace where CEOs and Shareholders are demanding faster results.
 Senior marketing leaders are cutting budgets and resources.
 Agency profit is shrinking, account turnover is increasing, and talent is getting harder to find.
 Why would anyone want to get into this business?

 While you can’t change the industry, you can change the way you go about finding and winning new clients.
 The traditional approach; call, get a meeting, win them over with your personality and accomplishments, is on the decline.
 The new way to BD is your best approach to this rapidly changing marketplace.
 Make no mistake, it isn’t easy, and it requires commitment from everyone in the agency.
 It’s that hard work that will reverse an empty pipeline, declining win rates, shrinking revenue, and overall agency viability in the future.